rust-lang-ru/book/rustbook-en/src/ch07-03-paths-for-referring-to-an-item-in-the-module-tree.md

 separately into a module named `dining`, the absolute path to the `add_to_waitlist` call would stay the same, but the relative path would need to be updated.
-Our preference is to specify absolute paths because it’s more likely to move code definitions and item calls independently of each other.
+Our preference is to specify absolute paths because it’s more likely we’ll want to move code definitions and item calls independently of each other.

 Let’s try to compile Listing 7-3 and find out why it won’t compile yet!
 The error we get is shown in Listing 7-4.